sarrietav-dev/braindump/content/main notes/Subdominio principal.md

   - software
   - ddd
 ---
-## Subdominio principal (Core subdomain)
+## Core subdomain

-- Es lo que la empresa hace diferente a la competencia.
+- It is what the company does differently from the competition.
-- No puede replicarse fácilmente.
+- It cannot be easily replicated.
-- No puede ser subcontratado.
+- It cannot be outsourced.
-- Altamente complejo.
+- Highly complex.
-- Altamente volátil.
+- Highly volatile.
-- Se asignan los mejores ingenieros para desarrollarlo.
+- The best engineers are assigned to develop it.
-- No se limita solo al software.
+- Not limited to software only.

-# Referencias
+# References

 [[Learning Domain Driven Design]]